prasadthakare/Addressing-ACP-Misconfiguration-with-ML/README.md

 # Structure-of-the-Repostory

-access_predictor contains the implemention of our approach for addressing unfair denial of access anomaly_detector consists of our implementation of the approach for detecting the abuse of access rights utilities  contain the functions required in the anomaly_detector
+**access_predictor** contains the implemention of our approach for addressing unfair denial of access.
+**anomaly_detector** consists of our implementation of the approach for detecting the abuse of access rights **utilities**  contain the functions required in the anomaly_detector